-Risks are managed on an ongoing basis in a process designed to identify and prioritise the risks, evaluate the likelihood of those risks being realised and the impact they would have, and to manage them efficiently, effectively and economically.
+Risks are managed on an ongoing basis.
+We have a process in place designed to identify and prioritise risks, evaluate the likelihood of those risks being realised and the impact they would have, and to manage them appropriately.
 A risk register is maintained and underpins the Commission's approach to risk, following the Northern Ireland Office's risk management approach.
 The risk register is reviewed by the Joint Secretaries on a regular basis and by the Commissioners on a quarterly basis.
-It is also reviewed regularly by the Northern Ireland Office's Audit and Risk Committee.
+It is also reviewed periodically by the Northern Ireland Office's Audit and Risk Committee.

-The key risks identified relate to the Commission being prevented from discharging its core functions of reporting on progress to end paramilitary activity and on the implementation of relevant measures by the Governments of the UK and Ireland and the Executive, including the Executive Action Plan.
+The key risks for the Commission relate to the Commission being prevented from discharging its core functions of reporting on progress to end paramilitary activity and on the implementation of relevant measures by the Governments of the UK and Ireland and the Executive, including the Executive Action Plan.
 These include the Commission remaining quorate, having the necessary staffing and financial resources, facing barriers to required engagement and a denial of service (such as IT failure).
-Mitigating steps have been taken in respect of each, including regular engagement with the relevant Government departments, dynamic and up-to-date engagement plans, and a robust set of contingency arrangements.
+Mitigating steps have been taken in respect of each, including regular engagement with the relevant Government departments, dynamic and up-to-date engagement plans, and a clear set of contingency arrangements.

-Evidently, one risk to the successful delivery of the Commission's statutory functions has been the impact of COVID-19 on the Commission's ability to engage with stakeholders.
-The Commission has put in place arrangements to mitigate that risk by conducting its meetings with stakeholders remotely, using online video-conferencing facilities where appropriate, or in COVID-secure premises where this has been possible and permissible under the law, and by providing opportunities for written and telephone engagement as well.
+As might be expected, one risk to the successful delivery of the Commission's statutory functions has been the impact of COVID-19 on the Commission's ability to engage with stakeholders.
+The Commission has put in place arrangements to mitigate that risk by conducting its meetings with stakeholders remotely, using online video-conferencing facilities where appropriate, and conducting face-to-face engagement where permitted, following NI public health regulations and guidance.
+We have also continued to provide opportunities for written and telephone engagement as well.
 The Commission continues to manage that risk, as do all public sector and private organisations at this time.
-During the pandemic, staff have worked from home, only coming into the office when necessary and permitted under COVID-19 Regulations.
+During the pandemic, staff have worked from home, only coming into the office when necessary and permitted under COVID-19 Regulations and guidance.
 There have been no material impacts on the financial statements as a result of COVID-19.